 Pass --ace-github-latest to the configure script to clone the ace6tao2 branch of ACE/TAO as is.
 This also clones the master branch of MPC as is.
+CMake will do the same if OPENDDS_ACE_TAO_KIND is set to ace6tao and OPENDDS_ACE_TAO_GIT is set to TRUE.

-DOC Group ACE 7.1/TAO 3.1
+DOC Group ACE 7.1.3/TAO 3.1.3

-Pass --doc-group3 to the configure script to download this version (ACE 7.1.1/TAO 3.1.1).
+Pass --doc-group3 to the configure script to download this version.
+CMake will download this version by default.